 Military plane crashes in North Carolina; pilot ejects safely

-A military plane crashed near Marine Corps Air Station Cherry Point in North Carolina Monday evening, but no injuries or property damage was reported.
+A military plane crashed near Marine Corps Air Station Cherry Point in North Carolina Monday evening, but no injuries or property damage were reported.

 In a statement, the 2nd Marine Aircraft Wing said the AV-8B Harrier was based out of MCAS Cherry Point.
 The pilot ejected safely and was being taken to Carolina East Medical Center in New Bern for further evaluation.